The products of chemistry help protect the world’s food supply to feed a growing global population:

 - Fertilizers provide essential nutrients to soil to improve crop yields and help promote their growth.
 The U.S. Environmental Protection Agency1 and U.S. Department of Agriculture regulate fertilizers for the safety of those who use them and for the surrounding environment.2

-- Plastic food packaging can promote food safety and help prevent food borne illnesses.3 Food packaging can also extend food’s shelf life to help reduce food waste.
-Reducing food waste is a key part of fighting hunger and promoting sustainable management of food.4
+- Plastic food packaging can promote food safety and help prevent food borne illnesses.3 Food packaging can also extend food’s shelf life to help reduce food waste, which is a key part of fighting hunger and promoting sustainable management of food.4

 Did you know that by 2030 water demand will exceed supply by 40 percent?
 Products and technologies made possible by chemistry help enable water conservation, sanitation, reuse and transformation of contaminated water into clean drinking water: